 Ponies and Draft Breeds

-Because ponies have very efficient metabolisms, they’ll need a lower percentage of their body weight of hay, unless they are working very hard, which few ponies do anymore.
+Because ponies have a slower metabolism than horses, they’ll need a lower percentage of their body weight of hay, unless they are working very hard, which few ponies do anymore.
 Small ponies may only need a couple of flakes every day to keep them in good condition.
 But, conversely, some draft horses, especially ones that work hard will need rather more than the normal ratio of hay.
 This is why it is so important to regularly monitor your horse’s condition, and make adjustments depending on the how hot or cold it is, how hard they are working, how old they are, the richness of the hay and the horse’s overall health.